 On GrantNav: http://grantnav.threesixtygiving.org/ you can search, explore and download UK grant data from funders publishing open data to the 360Giving Standard, all for free.

-Buengo is a new fundraising app that allows users to sell the things they no longer need and donate the proceeds to good causes - think digital charity shop!
-Buengo are aiming to raise more money for charities and community groups while bringing local people together.
-It launches on 1 March in Manchester.
+Sell It For MCR celebrates the launch of Buengo, a brand new fundraising app which allows users to sell the things they no longer need and donate the proceeds to good causes - think virtual charity shop!

 Information for the bulletin is compiled from a number of sources including Grantfinder, GMCVO (Greater Manchester Council for Voluntary Organisations) and direct from funders themselves.
 It showcases just a few of the hundreds of funding opportunities available for local community, voluntary and faith organisations.

 This bulletin is produced by a partnership of local support and development agencies across Greater Manchester.

 This initiative will invest in projects that are using sport to improve the lives of young people without a safe or secure place to live, helping them to gain the skills and resources to lead safe and positive lives.
 Comic Relief will consider work that supports children and young people aged up to and including 25.
 Comic Relief will also consider family-based interventions where the majority of beneficiaries are under 25.